Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/add-adobe-analytics.md

    +"==0?0:a);}return v==k?'':v");
    ```

-2. Paste it into the code window in the Analytics extension, **completely below** the doPlugins function \(not inside of it\).
+2. Paste it into the code window in the Analytics extension, **completely below** the `doPlugins` function \(not inside of it\).
    If you don't still have extension open, re-open it as per the previous step.

    ![](../../.gitbook/assets/analytics-dopluginsandgevaloncecode.png)

-You can now call this plug-in from within doPlugins.
+You can now call this plug-in from within `doPlugins`.

 ### Calling Plug-ins from Within doPlugins

-Now that the code is in place and can be referenced, you can make the calls to plug-ins within the doPlugins function.
+Now that the code is in place and can be referenced, you can make the calls to plug-ins within the `doPlugins` function.

 First, call a plug-in which has been incorporated into the AppMeasurement library, and so is known as a "utility."
-It is referred to as s.Util.getQueryParam, because it is part of the s object, is a built-in utility, and will grab values based on a parameter from the query string in the URL.
+It is referred to as `s.Util.getQueryParam`, because it is part of the s object, is a built-in utility, and will grab values based on a parameter from the query string in the URL.

 1. Copy the following code: